Postcanine megadontia: Genetics

 Some important genes involved in the development and regulation of tooth formation include BMP4, FGF8, and homeobox genes such as MSX1, PAX9, PITX2, SHOX2, Barx1, and Shh to name a few.
 Research suggests that homeobox genes are mainly responsible for much of the variance in tooth morphogenesis observed in fossilized hominids.
 It is theorized that tooth enlargement is due to several different gene mechanisms, none of them fully understood, and that selection acts on molars and pre-molars as a singular unit rather than on individual teeth.

 There are a few theories concerning the selection mechanisms.
 One theory is that selection acts on the variation in the molars and pre-molars presented by the homeobox genes in hominid species.
-Another theory suggests that post-canine megadontia resulted from the spatial reassignment by homeobox genes that increased post-canine tooth size while simultaneously decreasing the size of the canines.
+Another theory suggests that postcanine megadontia resulted from the spatial reassignment by homeobox genes that increased postcanine tooth size while simultaneously decreasing the size of the canines.

-For the transition from megadontia to normal-sized post canine teeth and its inverse relationship to brain size, one hypothesis proposes that an inactivation of the MYH16 gene, which resulted in an increase in brain size, decreased temporal muscle mass.
+For the transition from megadontia to normal-sized postcanine teeth and its inverse relationship to brain size, one hypothesis proposes that an inactivation of the MYH16 gene, which resulted in an increase in brain size, decreased temporal muscle mass.
 The decrease in muscle allowed for the brain to grow, which might have allowed early hominids to develop tools.
 A second hypothesis suggests that the SRGAP2 gene is responsible instead.
 The inhibition of this gene allows for an increase in brain development.

 Comparative biology

 Compared with modern human dental morphology

 Compared to present day humans, early hominids such as Paranthropus aethiopicus and Australopithecus garhi had significantly larger dental morphology in their molars and premolars and smaller incisors.
-The hominids possessing post-canine megadontia had thick molar enamel, premolars with molarized roots, and lower molars that had additional capsules.
-Rather than inheriting their early hominid ancestors’ large sized molars, human molars evolved significantly, reducing instead to a size more similar to their front teeth.
-Contrary to megadont hominins’ dominant second molars, modern humans’ first molar is the largest, and their mandibles can rarely fit a third molar.
+The hominids possessing postcanine megadontia had thick molar enamel, premolars with molarized roots, and lower molars that had additional capsules.
+Rather than inheriting their early hominid ancestors' large sized molars, human molars evolved significantly, reducing instead to a size more similar to their front teeth.
+Contrary to megadont hominins' dominant second molars, modern humans' first molar is the largest, and their mandibles can rarely fit a third molar.

 Compared to primates and other species

 The morphology of teeth among species offers insight into their diet and phylogeny.
-The constant chewing in primate’s diets created a selection in primate molar shape, notably possessing cusp tips to ingest seeds.
-In order to achieve maximum chewing efficiency as the food toughness increases, folivorous primates tend to have larger post-canines than frugivorous primates.
-In primates, positive allometry exists between the size of post canine teeth in primates and cranial length.
+The constant chewing in primate's diets created a selection in primate molar shape, notably possessing cusp tips to ingest seeds.
+In order to achieve maximum chewing efficiency as the food toughness increases, folivorous primates tend to have larger postcanines than frugivorous primates.
+In primates, positive allometry exists between the size of postcanine teeth in primates and cranial length.
 This relationship has also been suggested in other groups of mammals, but the differences in postcanine size in primates are less variant compared to other mammals.
-Other species with herbivorous diets have adaptations in their post canines in order to eat plant material, but the term postcanine megadontia typically refers to the dental adaptation in the hominid group.
+Other species with herbivorous diets have adaptations in their postcanines in order to eat plant material, but the term postcanine megadontia typically refers to the dental adaptation in the hominid group.